 Artist, Therapeutic Art Life Coach, Author

-I work in acrylic, watercolor, mixed media, colored pencils- just about anything that fits my mood or inspiration.
-I use the arts as a "visual diary", for connecting with my emotions and with my faith, as a means of relaxation, and as a way to help care for others and connect with my community at large.
+Danica uses the arts as a "visual diary" for connecting with her emotions and with her faith.
+She also uses art as a means of relaxation, and as a way to help care for others and connect with her community at large.

 2001-2009 Attended Vancouver School of Arts & Academics

 2013 Published undergraduate thesis in Arts & Humanities

 2018 Certified Therapeutic Art Life Coach

 2020 Published first children's book

 When life takes us beyond words, we can go beyond words to heal.